-Labour ’99 percent certain’ to beat Blair’s 1997 election landslide: Poll
+Major polls predict Starmer’s Labour on course for stunning UK election win

 Turnout was 67.3 percent at the last election in 2019, down from 68.8 percent in 2017.
 In 1997, turnout was relatively high at 71.4 percent, although lower than the previous poll – 77.7 percent in 1992 – which was won by Conservative leader John Major.

-Survation expects Labour will secure 42 percent of the vote, leading to 484 of a total 650 seats, and the Conservatives are “virtually certain to win a lower share of the vote than at any past general election” with 23 percent, it added, citing heavy losses in former Conservative heartlands.
+Survation said Labour is likely to secure 42 percent of the vote, leading to 484 seats.
+The Conservatives are “virtually certain to win a lower share of the vote than at any past general election” with 23 percent, it added, citing heavy losses in former Conservative heartlands.

 Conservative Prime Minister Rishi Sunak, in office since October 2022, called the election in May as economic data pointed to a recovery, with inflation at a lower level than in previous months.